javadmaaref/CafeBazaarPriceForecast/README.md

 - Hyperparameter tuning using RandomizedSearchCV
 - Feature scaling with StandardScaler
 - Log transformation of the target variable (price)
+- Bootstrap resampling to enhance training data size
 - Evaluation metrics including MSE, RMSE, and R² score

+## Bootstrap Resampling

+To improve model performance and reduce overfitting, bootstrap resampling is applied.
+This technique allows the model to be trained on a larger dataset by generating synthetic samples from the original dataset, which helps to provide more robust training.
+In this project, 200,000 samples were generated for training, leading to improved evaluation metrics.

 ## Results and Insights